EdAnalytics18/retail-analytics-BI-system-project/README.md

 - Where are inventory risks and inefficiencies occurring?
 - Which products experience high return rates and revenue leakage?

-To solve this, a **Retail Analytics BI System** was designed to consolidate raw operational data into a centralized analytics data warehouse.
+To solve this, a **Retail Analytics BI System** was designed to consolidate raw operational data into a centralized data warehouse.
 The system loads raw CSV extracts into staging tables, transforms them into clean and standardized datasets, and models them into **conformed star schemas** optimized for BI tools and ad-hoc SQL analysis.

-This approach mirrors real-world analytics engineering workflows used by retail, e-commerce, and consumer brands.

 ---